Green Germany, which is economically disassembling itself, can even count on the help of the boardrooms of the automotive industry.

 It becomes very worrying if even the boss of a car manufacturer blows uncritically into the horn of those who long for the end of individual mobility.

-Maybe he'll get to know Indra's statements.
-A company in the automotive industry that has such CEOs no longer needs competition.
+Perhaps he will familiarize himself with what Indra said.
+A company in the auto industry that has such CEOs no longer needs competition.

 Källenius himself no longer has to worry about financial matters personally.
 The Daimler workforce, however, is growing.